bartdesmet/csharplang/spec/expressions.md

 *  When a member with a transparent identifier is in scope, the members of that member are in scope as well.
 *  When a transparent identifier occurs as a member declarator in an anonymous object initializer, it introduces a member with a transparent identifier.
 *  In the translation steps described above, transparent identifiers are always introduced together with anonymous types, with the intent of capturing multiple range variables as members of a single object.
 An implementation of C# is permitted to use a different mechanism than anonymous types to group together multiple range variables.
 The following translation examples assume that anonymous types are used, and show how transparent identifiers can be translated away.

+> __Expression Tree Conversion Translation Steps__
+>
+> When translated to an expression tree, the compiler-generated identifier `x` becomes visible as the `string` passed to the `Parameter` factory.
+This identifier is implementation-specific.
+For example, the Microsoft C# compiler implementation generates identifiers of the form `<>h__TransparentIdentifier` followed by an integer.
+Expression tree libraries should not rely on the exact form of this name.
+>
+> ***TODO***
+> * For generalized expression trees:
+>   * Should we consider calling the `ParameterInfo` factory with no `string` parameter (i.e. only with a `Type` parameter), rather than leaking a compiler-generated name?
+>   * Can we rely on the `Q.Flags.CompilerGenerated` flag passed to the `ParameterInfo` factory to convey that the identifier (and the parameter itself) is compiler-generated?
+>   * Should we model a transparent identifier as a first-class parameter kind?
+After all, the concept of a transparent identifier is well-described in the language specification.
+>     * For example, by having a `TransparentIdentifier` factory or by using a flag that classifies a parameter/variable as such?
+>     * In fact, we already have `Variable` versus `Parameter` factories.
+It'd be up to the expression library to decide whether they implement all of these methods by calling a common helper, or by having a distinct implementation that preserves the classification of variables.
+> * In general, it's worrisome that the specification states the following, because this implementation detail currently leaks into expression trees (see remarks on [Query expressions](#query-expressions)):
+>   > An implementation of C# is permitted to use a different mechanism than anonymous types to group together multiple range variables.

 The example
 ```csharp